 Using a car cover when your car is parked outdoors also reduces the chance for bird droppings to corrode your car’s paint.
 Washing and drying your car regularly can keep it dust and dirt free.
 While you’re at it, don’t forget to disinfect your car’s door handles as well.
 It goes without saying that you should do all these in isolation from others.

-3. Taking care of your car battery
+3. Take care of your car battery

 Your car’s inactivity might prematurely drain its battery.
 Disconnect it if you don’t plan on using your car for the meantime.
 Or you may also start the car every 3 to 4 days and let it idle for a few minutes to charge the battery.

-4. Monitoring your fuel level
+4. Monitor your fuel level

 Leaving your car unused for some time may cause fuel to go stale.
 If you can, maintain at least 3/4 of a tank or higher fuel level and run the car around the block to consume a bit of that fuel.
 Having fuel inside the tank prevents moisture and rust formation inside it.
 Also, if you suddenly need to drive out, you won’t have a problem looking for gas stations to fill up.

-5. Car care tips for tire pressure
+5. Monitor your tire pressure

 Make sure to keep the tire pressures at the manufacturer’s recommended PSI value.
 The number can be found usually on a sticker just at the inside frame of the car where the driver’s side door is.
 Moving the car around can also prevent flat spots or “oblong” which happens when a car sits on one spot of the tire for a long time.

-6. Checking your brakes
+6. Check your brakes

 Aside from checking the brake fluid levels every so often, avoid parking your car with the handbrake or emergency brake engaged for a long period of time.
 Surface rust on the brake caliper and rotors can cause the rear brakes to get stuck-up.
 Use a piece of wood or a large enough stone to secure your vehicle in place when it is unused for a long while.

-7. Inspecting your engine bay
+7. Inspect your engine bay

 Regularly open your car’s engine bay and check for tell-tale signs of infestation.
 Rats can nibble on the wiring harness, or cats can sleep on top of the engine and may even cause damage when you use your car.
 While you’re at it, check the engine oil, transmission oil, brake and clutch fluid levels.
 This ensures your car is ready to roll whenever it will be needed.